 Civic pride appears throughout Carlisle’s well-maintained community.
 Restored homes, manicured lawns, and flower boxes reflect the pride of homeownership where peoples of all economic backgrounds have achieved the “American Dream” through affordable housing and high employment standards.
 Citizens continually volunteer and support local programs involving the elderly, youth and disenfranchised revealing the moral fiber of this great town.

-Within easy walking distance of downtown Carlisle, a nurturing town/gown relationship has formed with Dickinson College, Penn State’s Dickinson School of Law and the U.S. Army War College known throughout the United States and abroad for their respective curriculum.
+Within easy walking distance of downtown Carlisle, a nurturing town/gown relationship has formed with Dickinson College, Penn State’s Dickinson School of Law and the U.S. Army War College known throughout the United States and abroad.

 Carlisle’s cultural environment is a diverse mix typified by its award-winning restaurants, downtown theater, historic sites, and multi-cultural events.
 One doesn’t need to venture outside the town’s limits to dine on world cuisine, discover artisans, experience unending entertainment, or enjoy recreational activities.

 Children and adults will find the Borough’s 18 public parks places to relax and unwind.
 With biking, hiking, tennis, basketball, and a local community center readily available… recreation abounds!
-Please visit lovecarlisle.com for additional information.
+Please visit lovecarlisle.com for additional information regarding local events and activities.

 So if you are merely here for a visit, or are a resident who has “put down roots”, we thank each of you for making Carlisle the beautiful town that we call home.